drogue-iot/rfcs/active/0007-cloudevent-to-coap-options.md

 The [CoAP protocol](https://datatracker.ietf.org/doc/html/rfc7252) uses [options](https://datatracker.ietf.org/doc/html/rfc7252#section-5.4), allowing the mapping of ["header-like values"](https://datatracker.ietf.org/doc/html/rfc7252#section-12.2) to option numbers ranging between 0-65535.
 This RFC is for defining the mapping between CoAP Options and Cloud Events.

 * PR: https://github.com/drogue-iot/rfcs/pull/8
+* SDK(Do tell me if this should be moved here, or stay linked to my account): https://github.com/pranav-bhatt/cloudevents-sdk-coap

 Also see: